-I often read the book of Ecclesiastes, mostly because it perplexes me.
+I often read the book of Ecclesiastes, and it perplexes me.
 It makes me think.
-For the longest time, I thought I was missing something (maybe I still am), and I tried to understand how and why I was supposed to adopt this “everything is meaningless” kind of mentality.
+For the longest time, I have tried to understand how and why I was supposed to adopt this “everything is meaningless” kind of mentality.
 Why would God have me do such a thing, especially when it seems like He would want me to live as though the opposite is true?
-Every thing, every person, and every day is full of meaning and purpose.
-Maybe that’s the actual point of the book?
-Maybe He wants us to see the fruitlessness that comes from living as though nothing matters and we’re just taking up space and time?
+Every thing, every person, and every day is full of meaning and purpose, right?
+Otherwise, everything really is pointless.
+Maybe that’s actually one of the points of the book?
+Maybe He allows us to see irony and the fruitlessness that would result from living as though nothing matters and we’re just taking up space and time?

 So teach us to number our days, That we may present to You a heart of wisdom.

 Yes, Lord.
 Teach us to number our days, so that we may live these precious days wisely.
 Thank you for these ordinary days and mundane moments, and thank you for giving your all so that we could abundantly live in each one of them.